-13. General Education Council, GEC (permanent) - assigned to the Faculty Senate and advisory to the Undergraduate Policies and Curriculum Committee
+General Education Council, GEC (permanent) - assigned to the Faculty Senate and advisory to the Associate Vice President for Curriculum

 - a.
 Purpose: The General Education Council serves as an advocate for and facilitator of the general education program on the KSU campus.
 It is the voice that speaks for the general education program, much as the academic departments speak for their majors.
 Its goal is to develop and maintain a unified, integrated, and effective general education program.
 The council is advisory and submits proposals to the UPCC. - b.
 Membership: The council is chaired by the Associate Vice President for Curriculum.
-General education coordinators are those faculty/administrators who coordinate general education activities in their respective departments and function as liaisons between those departments and the council. - 1.
-TF 20: one general education coordinator from each discipline represented in the core: anthropology (appointed by chair), biology (elected), chemistry (elected), communication (general education coordinator), criminal justice (volunteer), dance (coordinator of dance), economics (appointed), English (director of composition), foreign language (coordinator of French programs), geography (appointed by chair), history (appointed by chair), mathematics (appointed by chair), music (appointed by dean), philosophy (selected), physics (appointed), political science (appointed by chair), psychology (coordinator general psychology), sociology (volunteer), theatre and performance studies (coordinator of theatre), and visual arts (coordinator of visual arts).
+General education coordinators are those faculty/administrators who coordinate general education activities in their respective departments and function as liaisons between those departments and the council. - i.
+TF 20: one general education coordinator from each discipline represented in the core: anthropology (appointed by chair), art & design (coordinator of art & design), molecular & cellular biology (elected), ecology, evolution, & organismal biology (elected), chemistry (elected), communication (general education coordinator), criminal justice (volunteer), dance (coordinator of dance), economics (appointed), English (director of composition), foreign language (coordinator of French programs), geography (appointed by chair), history (appointed by chair), interdisciplinary studies (elected), mathematics (appointed by chair), music (appointed by dean), philosophy (selected), physics (appointed), political science (appointed by chair), psychology (coordinator general psychology), sociology (volunteer), and theatre and performance studies (coordinator of theatre). - ii.
+The coordinator of WELL 1000. - iii.
+A director from the Department of First-Year Programs (either the Director of the First-Year Seminar or the Director for Learning Communities). - iv.
+One representative elected from the Bagwell College of Education. - v.
+One representative elected from the Southern Polytechnic College of Engineering and Engineering Technology. - vi.
+One representative elected from the College of Architecture and Construction Management.

-- 2. The coordinator of HPS 1000. - 3.
-A director from the Department of First-Year Programs (either the Director of the First-Year Seminar or the Director for Learning Communities). - 4.
-One representative elected from the Bagwell College of Education. - 14.
-Graduate Policies and Curriculum Committee, GPCC (permanent) assigned to the Faculty Senate and advisory to the Vice President for Research and Dean of the Graduate College. - a.
-Purpose: This committee will receive graduate course and program proposals from colleges and departments and insure their compliance with university policies and goals.
-This committee will also approve changes in curriculum including the addition or deletion of courses, approval of new programs or concentrations, and changes in program requirements.
-The committee recommends changes in graduate policies and procedures and monitors assessment of graduate programs.
-Its recommendations will be directed to the Vice President for Research/Dean of Graduate College, the Provost/VPAA and the President for their action, and to the Executive Committee of the Faculty Senate for its use in monitoring the activities of this committee.
-The committee also makes recommendations regarding the curriculum development and review process to the Faculty Senate. - b.
-Membership:
+- vii.
+One representative elected from the College of Computing and Software Engineering. - c.
+Term: 2 years a.
+Purpose: The GPCC receives graduate course and program proposals from colleges and departments, and ensures their compliance with University policies and goals for graduate education.
+This committee also approves changes in post-baccalaureate curriculum, including the addition or deletion of courses, approval of new programs or concentrations, and changes in program requirements.
+The committee recommends or reviews changes in graduate policies and procedures, and monitors assessment of graduate programs.
+Its recommendations will be directed to the Vice President for Research/Dean of The Graduate College, the Provost/VPAA and the President for their action, and to the Executive Committee of the Faculty Senate for its use in monitoring the activities of this committee.
+The committee also makes recommendations regarding the curriculum development and review process to the Faculty Senate.